 Hi, I'm Samuel.
-I am a research fellow at Harvard in Prof. Prineha Narang's group, and an incoming Ph.D. student at MIT (Massachusetts Institute of Technology) in Electrical Engineering and Computer Science.
-I am presently also a master's student in Physics and Data Science at EPFL (École polytechnique fédérale de Lausanne, if you like the sound of French).
-I currently spend most of my time in Cambridge, Massachusetts, but often travel around.
+I am a Ph.D. candidate at MIT (Massachusetts Institute of Technology) in Electrical Engineering and Computer Science.
+I am also the Co-Founder of the Swiss-American startup Assist-o.
+My current home is Cambridge, Massachusetts.
 My main areas of interest are Machine Learning and Quantum Computing.

-Since September 2018, I am studying Physics and Data Science at EPFL in Switzerland.
-As a research assistant, I work in the group of Prof. Giovanni De Micheli on Quantum Computing.
-I am founder and president of the EPFL Quantum Computing Association and vice-president of the Debate and Model United Nations association.
-Also, in the Summer 2019, I worked at the National University of Singapore on Quantum Optimization Algorithms, with applications in finance.
+From 2018 until 2020, I did my master's degree in Physics and Data Science at EPFL in Switzerland.
+During my studies in Switzerland, I worked as a research assistant in the group of Prof. Giovanni De Micheli on Quantum Computing, and in the Summer 2019 at the National University of Singapore on Quantum Optimization Algorithms, with applications in finance.

 2018 - 2020